rmp135/sql-ts/README.md

 ## Usage

-Run `sql-ts` with the path of the configuration file created above.
+Run `npx @rmp135/sql-ts` with the path of the configuration file created above.

-`sql-ts -c ./config.json`
+`npx @rmp135/sql-ts -c ./config.json`

 The file will be exported with the filename `Database.ts` (or with the name specified in the configuration) at the current working directory.
 Warning: if this file exists, it will be overwritten.